FOrmyown/coroutines/README.md

 FrameInterceptPoint randomObjectUpdater = new FrameInterceptPoint(
         "MyCoroutine", // class to intercept
         -1538415977,   // method ID to intercept
-        0,             // continuation point ID to intercept (frame, mode) -> {
+        0,             // suspendableContext point ID to intercept (frame, mode) -> {
             // Get new secure random
             SecureRandom secureRandom;